 A former model and fashion editor, and current television host and singer, Parlatore started her career while working in Japan.
 In 2015 she was diagnosed with breast cancer, and after undergoing treatment, she became a dedicated and passionate spokesperson who hopes to raise awareness for early detection.
 She was the recipient of the ARD Foundation’s Voice of Hope Award, given out during our 2018 Gala in Houston, TX.

-The achievements of Dutch swimmer Sharon Van Rouwendaal speak for themselves; she is one of today’s most renowned athletes.
-Olympic champion of the Rio 2016 Games’ 10km open water marathon, the young 25 years old also wishes to make a difference outside of the pool and the sea.
-She is ARD Foundation’s new ambassador.
-Therefore, her mission is to promote the Foundation around the world, bringing its message of hope to all who dedicate themselves to new cancer treatment research.
+The achievements of Dutch swimmer Sharon Van Rouwendaal speak for themselves; the Olympic champion of the Rio 2016 Games’ 10km open water marathon, Sharon wishes to make a difference outside of the pool and the sea by promoting the Foundation and bringing its message of hope everywhere she travels.

 Always capable of bringing happiness and good energy wherever he goes by mixing the sound of his saxophone with electronic music, multi-instrumentalist Ryon Sax suffered a blow when his 19 year old nephew lost his battle against cancer.
 When he was invited to become one of the ARD Foundation’s ambassador, Ryon saw the perfect opportunity to convert pain into hope.
-Ryon dived head first at the chance to make a difference through ARD.
 He composed a song, already in the final stages of production, and will donate the rights to the Foundation.
-He said that, after composing the song, the first thing that came to his mind was happiness, the smile of people who beat their cancer.
-The song says “Make me smile/Make me dream/Bring me peace”.